-Our team is committed to educating our clients in how to keep their pets healthy year round.
-Amarillo Veterinary Clinic stays on top of the latest advances in veterinary technology and medicine.
+Our team is committed to educating our clients in how to keep their pets healthy year-round.
+Bushland Veterinary Clinic stays on top of the latest advances in veterinary technology and medicine.
 We are a full-service clinic dedicated to the care for your pets.
 We hope to have the pleasure of serving your veterinary needs for many years to come.

 Above all, we remember that all animals and pets need to be treated with loving care in every check-up, procedure, or surgery.